cypress-io/cypress-documentation/content/guides/core-concepts/writing-and-organizing-tests.md

 ### Test Configuration

-To apply a specific Cypress [configuration](/guides/references/configuration) value to a suite or test, pass a configuration object to the test or suite function as the second argument.
+It is possible to apply [test configuration](/guides/references/configuration#Test-Configuration) values to a suite or test.
+Pass a configuration object to the test or suite function as the second argument.

 This configuration will take effect during the suite or tests where they are set